Heather Meyer

-Heather Meyer (born August 14, 1980) is an American politician serving as a member of the Kansas House of Representatives from the 29th district, as well as a Social Worker/Mental Health Clinician.
-She assumed office on September 7, 2021, after the resignation of her predecessor, Brett Parker.
+Heather Meyer (McCormick) (born August 14, 1980) is an American politician & Social Worker/Mental Health Clinician, serving as a member of the Kansas House of Representatives from the 29th district, in Overland Park, Kansas.

+Meyer (McCormick) assumed office on September 7, 2021, after the resignation of her predecessor, Brett Parker.

 Political career

-Meyer has served on the following House Committees during her tenure in the Kansas House of Representatives:
+Meyer (McCormick) has served on the following House Committees during her tenure in the Kansas House of Representatives: